rceara/HAProxy-Keepalived-Setup/README.md

 # HAProxySetup
-# Setup HAProxy as load balancers for gRPC with Cisco gear #
+# Setup HAProxy as load balancers for Model Driven Telemetry with Cisco gear #

 ## Before we start our journey installing and configuring HAProxy I would like to share some thoughts about the power of HAProxy as an OpenSource Load Balancer. ##